-Children can start school in the September following their fourth birthday.
+Children can start school (Reception) in the September following their fourth birthday and an application must be made for every child wanting a Reception place.

 Parents are able to delay admission until the term following their child's fifth birthday and the place will be held.